NennoMP/lensfinding/README.md

 ![Model performance visualization](./assets/multiclass_classification_plot.png)

-**Figure 1**: Visualization of the ROC curve, and confusion matrix.
+**Figure 1**: Visualization of the ROC curve and confusion matrix, for the multi-class classification dataset.

 ### Specific Test II.
 Lens Finding
 The task required to build a model to solve a binary-class classification problem on lenses and non-lenses images.
 See `lensfinding.ipynb` notebook.